SohamRoy-01/Link-Loop/README.md

 👉 **Profile Page**: A user profile page showcasing liked posts and providing options to edit the profile

-👉 **Browse Other Users**: Allow users to browse and explore other users' profiles and posts
+👉 **Browse Other Users**: Allow users to browse and explore other user's profiles and posts

 👉 **Create Post Page**: Implement a user-friendly create post page with effortless file management, storage, and drag-drop feature